Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 7870 XT should theoretically be quite a bit faster than the Radeon RX 6500 XT in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7870 XT should in theory be much better than the Radeon RX 6500 XT in general. (explain)

-Texel RateThe Radeon RX 6500 XT is much (approximately 59%) faster with regards to AF than the Radeon HD 7870 XT. (explain)
+Texel RateThe Radeon RX 6500 XT should be quite a bit (more or less 59%) better at anisotropic filtering than the Radeon HD 7870 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison